 Yet another year Switzerland has not put all eggs in one basket and offers Easter activities from A to Z, whether that would be watching a natural wonder, experiencing old local traditions, or doing something a bit bizarre...
 And of course, do not forget the good, old-fashioned egg hunts – the various things to do will carry away both young and old.

-Go ahead and discover what Switzerland has to offer on this year’s Easter weekend!
+Go ahead and discover what Switzerland has to offer during the 2019 Easter holidays!

-Also this year the Naturama Museum in Aarau presents an Easter program full of surprises.
+Again this year, the Naturama Museum in Aarau presents an Easter program full of surprises.
 You and your kids will get to witness chicks hatching, learn about bunnies, decorate Easter cookies, participate in workshops and do other Easter-related activities.

 Easter is a perfect time to remember that the chickens that provided all those eggs are actually descendants of dinosaurs!
 Although there will not be any free roaming chickens at the Sauriermuseum in Aathal this Easter, plenty of other activities are sure to captivate your family.